calliope-project/calliope/doc/user/ref_config_listing.rst

 First, only leaf nodes (the outermost nodes) in this tree may actually be used as technologies in model definitions.
 In other words, the parent-child inheritance structure allows technologies to inherit settings from their parents, but only those technologies without any children themselves are considered "real".
 Calliope will raise an error if this requirement is not met.

-Second, every non-leaf node is implicitly a group of technologies, and the solution returned by Calliope reports aggregated information for each defined technology and its children (see :doc:`analysis`).
+FIXME: Second, every non-leaf node is implicitly a group of technologies, and the solution returned by Calliope reports aggregated information for each defined technology and its children (see :doc:`analysing`).

-The ``group`` option only has an effect on supply diversity functionality in the analysis module (again, see :doc:`analysis` for details).
+FIXME: The ``group`` option only has an effect on supply diversity functionality in the analysis module (again, see :doc:`analysing` for details).
 Because every non-leaf technology is implicitly a group, those that should be considered as distinct groups for the purpose of diversity of supply must be explicitly marked with ``group: true``.

 .. figure:: images/inheritance.*